JampaUchoa/the-art-of-engineering-management/chapter-4_your-first-days.md

 # Your first days as a Manager

 To succeed as a manager, you need clarity on your destination and a team that trusts it’s worth pursuing.
-Your first days are critical for absorbing context and building rapport—it's an opportunity to leverage first impressions and the most free time you’ll have before taking on more responsibilities.
+Your first days are critical for absorbing context and establishing trust — it's an opportunity to leverage first impressions and the most free time you’ll have before taking on more responsibilities.

-For your initial weeks, focus on two goals: **understanding context** and **establishing trust**.
+For your initial weeks, focus on two goals: **understanding context** and **building rapport**.

 ## Getting Context